What is an MRI Scan?

 - certain clips in your head from brain operations, i.e. aneurysm clips

-- Your body will consist many hydrogen atoms, when you’re in an MRI scanner
+- Your body will consist of many hydrogen atoms when you’re in an MRI scanner

 - A tough magnetic field supports particles called protons which are within the hydrogen atoms.
 All the protons align n parallel to the magnetic field like tiny magnets.

 - tiny bursts of radio waves sent through the scanner into your body, the radio waves knock the protons from their position

 - As the burst of radio waves stops, the protons realign back to the place.
 With this process, they produce radio signals.